 Other emails might need some prior work to be done.
 But this task is small enough to be done in a minute or two.
 This can be a crucial part of your email workflow for email management.

 - If “Yes,” it’s best to reply right away, archive the message, and move on to the next email.

 Replying to those quick emails right away can save us ample time in the long run.
 Though these emails might not contribute towards the task you have at hand, this practice still helps.
 With this habit of replying to quick emails, you are left with a much lighter inbox.
 And lighter the inbox, freer is your to-do list.

 - If “No,” then put it on your to-do list, archive it and move on to the next email.

 But what if an email you receive is not a quick one?
 What if it requires a much longer task?
 Should you abandon the task you have at hand and dive headfirst into replying to the email?
 No!
 This is where we must learn to prioritize for better email management and increased productivity.

-These emails that you know will take your time up, should be added to a to-do list.
-This to-do list can be paid attention to after you are finished with the task at hand.
+Add these emails that take your time up to a to-do list.
+You can pay attention to this to-do list after you are finished with the task at hand.
 Thus you make sure that you focus on your work as well as on the to-do list.

 The role of emails has now grown to an indispensable necessity.
 But due to the huge number of emails we receive every day, they have easily become a distraction to our daily work.
 Managing your emails is a task that requires patience and long term efforts but these hardships are worth it.
 This is where the best app for email management, Mailman can help.
 An email workflow, when used consistently, can go a long way in helping us manage our emails, as well as our work-life.